Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 ![SingleImportanceSampling](./images/SingleImportanceSampling.png)

-We can see that there is noise (i.e. *high variance*) when:
+We can see that there is noise (i.e. *high variance*) whenever:

 * We sample following the pdf given by the BRDF and the roughness is high
 	* There's very low probability to choose a direction that can hit a very small light source
-	* This case is illustrated by the noise in the bottom-left corner of image (a)
+	* This case is illustrated by the noise in the bottom-left corner of image (a) above
 * We sample following the pdf given by the light source and the roughness is low
 	* There's very low probability to choose a direction that is aligned with the direction of principal reflection of the BRDF
-	* This case is illustrated by the noise in the top-right corner of image (b)
+	* This case is illustrated by the noise in the top-right corner of image (b) above

 In a general manner, when the quantity to integrate is complex and the variance can come from several sources (e.g. BRDF *and* lighting), it would be interesting to have a strategy to **combine** the pdf's of the various sources into a single pdf that would be